San Diego Property Management Blog

 • Death: Landlords must disclose non-HIV/AIDS-related deaths on the property within the past three years.

-These disclosures are important to ensure tenants are informed about various conditions and policies that may affect their decision to rent a property.
+These disclosures are important to California landlord tenant law because they ensure that a prospective tenant is informed about various conditions and policies that may affect their decision on rental properties.

 California Tenant Rights and Responsibilities